Networks-it-uc3m/Quditto/README.md

 - The ssh credentials for each machine.
 - The directory where Python is installed.

-Then, the *quditto* orchestrator must be executed from the device of the network orchestrator, along with these two files.
+An example of these YAML files for a exemplifying QKD network can be found in the [functional test](https://github.com/Networks-it-uc3m/QDTS/tree/main/functional_test) folder.

+The *quditto orchestrator* must be executed providing both files as arguments:

 ```
 qdts_orchestrator start config.yaml inventory.yaml
 ```

-This command will install the *quditto* node software in each node, and start the emulation of the different channels, using SimulaQron, to connect the nodes as described in the configuration file.
+This command will install the *quditto QKD node* software on each virtual machine (or container) of the pre-deployed machine pool, and start the emulation of the different channels, using SimulaQron, to connect the nodes as described in the YAML configuration file.

-From this point on, the network is operational to run client applications.
+From this point on, the digital twin on the QKD network is operational to run client applications, which may request crypographic material from the QKD nodes using the requestedf ETSI API (ETSI QKD 004 API, in the current version).

 ### Full deployment automation using OSM